 Tutorial: How to Make a DIY Notepad

 A note on the artwork I used: These are creations made by my 4.5-year-old twins.
 I snapped pictures of their art and then used PicMonkey to turn them into black and white photos.
-I plan to photograph more of their artwork soon (it’s piling up) so stay tuned for a complete tutorial on how I photograph, edit, and store my kids’ artwork!
+All of my kids’ art is precious, but I can’t keep it all.
+There would be piles everywhere!
+Here’s how I photograph, edit, and store my kids’ artwork!

 Print your artwork on color cardstock paper.
 Cut the paper in half.